-We anticipate that our current capital resources will enable us to meet our operational expenses and capital expenditures for more than twelve months after the date of this report.
-We may raise additional funds through equity, debt, and other financings or generate revenues from collaborators through a combination of upfront license payments, milestone payments, royalty payments, and research funding.
-We cannot provide assurance that we will be able to obtain additional debt, equity, or other financing or generate revenues from collaborators on terms acceptable to the Company or at all.
+We anticipate that our current capital resources will enable us to meet our operational expenses and capital requirements for more than twelve months after the date of this report.
+We expect to raise additional funds through equity, debt, and other financings or generate revenues from product sales as well as revenues from collaborations through a combination of upfront license payments, milestone payments, royalty payments, and research funding to support our planned operating activities.
+We cannot provide assurance, however, that we will be able to obtain additional debt, equity, or other financing or generate revenues from product sales or from collaborations on terms acceptable to us or at all.
 Should we or our partners not meet some or all of the terms and conditions of our various collaboration agreements or if we are not successful in securing future collaboration agreements, we may elect or be required to secure alternative financing arrangements, and/or defer or limit some or all of our research, development, and/or clinical projects.